I can’t wait for you to try this keto apple cranberry cobbler. It’s packed with fall flavors and a pure delight to all the senses.

 I’m also partial to Swerve an erythritol blend.
 Unlike other natural sweeteners like stevia, it has no bitter aftertaste and measures just like sugar.

 If you are a fan of stevia, I recommend a stevia-erythritol blend.
 The only one I like is the brand Pyure.
-But even this brand has an aftertaste that is hard to disguise.
-I am one of those people who really can taste the bitterness of stevia, and it’s why I rarely bake with it.
+I can really taste the bitterness of stevia, and that’s why I rarely bake with it.

-If you decide to use Pyure, you need to use just 1/2 the amount the recipe calls for.
+If you decide to use Pyure, you must use only half the amount the recipe calls for.
 This is because it’s a much sweeter option.

 Tag Us